 - Appeals provides first level of appeal for decisions on claims.

-- Fair Practices Office acts like an ombudsman for fairness in WCB practices and procedures by receiving and investigating complaints from workers and employers.
-The Office reports to the Board’s Chairperson, by-passing everyone responsible for day-to-day operations.
+- Fair practices office is an independent office within WCB that contributes to fairness in WCB practices and procedures by receiving and investigating inquiries from workers and employers.
+The office reports to the chairperson, by-passing everyone responsible for day-to-day operations.

 - Internal audit helps the WCB accomplishes its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
 The internal audit unit conducts investigations into any allegations of fraud.